lightbits/lightbits.github.io/euler2/euler2.markdown

     R = I + sin(a) S(r) + (1-cos(a)) S(r)S(r)

-Similar to quaternions and rotation matrices, this is not a minimal parametrization: in this case the constraint lies on the axis to be unit-length This means we can't choose the numbers all freely and find a nice derivative of our error function.
-But let's ignore this for now, because it turns out to not matter.
+Similar to quaternions and rotation matrices, this is not a minimal parametrization: in this case the constraint lies on the axis to be unit-length.

-Let's again consider a small rotation: that is, the angle `a` is close to zero, and the axis is...well something.
-Pulling up our trig identities again we know that approximately `sin(a) = a` and `cos(a) = 1`, so the formula above simplifies to:

-    R = I + a S(r)

-What's this `S(r)` thing you ask?
-It's ...
+Multiply angle in with axis. `w`, three free numbers.

 <!-- But storing `a` as one number and `r` as three numbers leads us into a similar problem we had with rotation matrices: we can't choose them all freely.
 In this case, the constraint lies on `r` to be unit-length.